Carl Denham: 2005 remake

 In the 2005 film, Denham is a two-bit film director on the verge of bankruptcy and treated with derision by every studio in New York, despite having delivered to them some stunning natural wildlife footage.
-He and his devoted assistant, Preston, obsessively searched for an actress to cast in his new project, eventually discovering Ann Darrow.
+He and his devoted assistant, Preston, frantically searched for an actress to cast in his new project, eventually discovering Ann Darrow.
 Just as in the original, she first believes Denham is searching for a prostitute, but Denham convinces her the job will involve no "funny business".

 Denham had obtained a map of Skull Island and opted to produce his next film there.
-This means abandoning plans to film on set, which had lost him in his studio's favour.
+This means abandoning plans to film on set, which had lost him his studio's backing.
 They decide to take what footage he has and sell it as stock footage to other studios.
-This drives Denham to steal the equipment necessary to make it to the island.
-However, he has misinformed his crew that they were heading to Singapore, and only admits the truth to screenwriter Jack Driscoll, who is still working on the screenplay as they set off.
+This drives Denham to steal the equipment necessary to make it to the island, but he has misinformed his crew that they were heading to Singapore, and only admits the truth to screenwriter Jack Driscoll, who is still working on the screenplay as they set off.

 Upon reaching the island, Denham unsuccessfully attempts to establish peaceful relations with the natives by giving a native child a candy bar.
-The natives attack, two crew members are killed, and this ends up driving Denham and crew back to their ship.
+The natives attack, killing two crew members and driving Denham and the crew back to the ship.
 That night, Ann is captured by the natives and delivered to Kong.
 Upon returning to the island, Denham is the first of the crew, besides Ann, to see Kong.
 Denham, Driscoll, and other crew members set off on a rescue mission.
 He films the first dinosaur attack on camera and films the death of a crew member in the swamp in the extended cut (though this was by accident: he was running the camera to see if it still worked, and the last crewman out of the swamp happened to be killed in its line-of-sight).
 He survives the attack by a Ferrucutus in the extended cut (in which no one dies, but during which some are injured), the manic Brontosaurus stampede, the swamp journey of the extended cut, and the log chasm and insect pit, during which time he loses all of the footage he had been making, causing a brief period of berserker-like fury as he lashes out at the attacking bugs, this being what keeps him alive.
 After surviving the insect pit, Denham decides to switch his plan from producing a film to capturing Kong and sailing him to New York City after his camera is destroyed in the incident with Kong and the log.
 He persuades Englehorn to use the remaining chloroform to capture Kong, reminding him that they capture live animals.
 He expects to make a fortune showing off Kong, and makes conflicting promises to crew on how he will divide it.